Panasonic to exit solar cell production at Tesla's NY plant; ops unaffected, NY says

 In the solar business, low demand from Tesla has left Panasonic sending most of the cells it makes in Buffalo to overseas clients, instead of selling them to Tesla for its trademark Solar Roof - cells designed to resemble regular roof tiles - as initially intended.

-When announcing the solar partnership in 2016, Panasonic said it would invest over 30 billion yen (US$271.96 million) in the Buffalo plant.
+When announcing the solar partnership in 2016, Panasonic said it would invest over ¥30 billion (US$271.96 million) in the Buffalo plant.
 Tesla's long-term purchase commitment was part of the deal.

 Panasonic has already shrunk its own solar business elsewhere as it contends with competition from cheaper Asian rivals, selling its solar panel plant in Malaysia and research arm to China's GS-Solar for an undisclosed amount last year.